-My research tends to look at the relationship between text and performance, as I have always been interested in how texts direct actions, both in the theatrical and in the religious sense.
+I have always been interested in how texts direct actions, both in the theatrical and in the religious sense, so my research takes up big questions about the implications of this relationship.
 My publications focus upon the overlapping categories of Shakespeare and his contemporaries, textual editing, the English Reformation, performance criticism, and the reception of Shakespeare in the American West.

 Printing now: Critical Edition of The Revenger's Tragedy

-In Progress: The History of Shakespeare in Montana; Critical Edition of Twelfth Night; Critical Edition of Much Ado About Nothing .
+In Progress: Performance edition of Twelfth Night; Critical Edition of Much Ado About Nothing .

 - “The Wrathful Dragon versus the Foolish, Fond Old Man: Duality of Performance in the 2013 Oregon Shakespeare Festival’s King Lear.”
 With Kevin A. Quarmby.
 Cahiers Élisabéthains 86 (2014): 63-74.

 - “Apocalyptic Tragicomedy for a Jacobean Audience: Dekker’s Whore of Babylon and Shakespeare’s Cymbeline.”
 Renaissance and Reformation 36.1 (2013): 131-54.

 - “The Word as an Artifact of Remembrance: Joyce Hales, John Bradford, and a Bible.”
 With Michael F. Graham.
 Reformation 18.1 (2013): 64-83.